sagarreddypatil/portfolio-website/posts/projects/cms-avi-sw.md

 ### EMU State Machine

-The state machine is basically a failsafe method of performing launch control.
+The state machine is a failsafe method of performing launch control.
 Interacting with this state machine is the primary objective of CommandNet.
 It looks like this:

 ![EMU State Machine](/assets/emu-state-machine.png)

-Most of the time prior to launch will be spent in the Countdown - Go/No Go loop.
+Most of the time launch will be spent in the Countdown - Go/No Go loop.

 At preset points in the countdown, the launch operators will need to issue a Go/No Go to the current poll.
-If the poll either times out, or a "No Go" is issued, the countdown is placed on hold until manual intervention.
+If the poll either times out or a "No Go" is issued, the countdown is placed on hold until manual intervention.

-The countdown also automatically goes on hold if there's an off nominal situation, whatever that may be.
+The countdown also automatically goes on hold if there's an off-nominal situation, whatever that may be.

 If all goes well, and the final poll is answered, the state machine goes into autosequence at a set point in the countdown (T-auto).

-In this case, if communication with the rocket is lost before autosequence start, the rocket will not launch.
+In this case, if communication with the rocket is lost before autosequence starts, the rocket will not launch.

 The autosequence phase contains the ignition sequence.
 A manual abort can be issued during the autosequence, which would place the vehicle in a safe state.